twineworks/tweakflow/site/content/reference.md

 Syntax: `-a`

-The operand must be of type long or double.
+The operand must be of type long, double or decimal.
 Any other types throw an error.
 The operand is negated retaining its original type.
 If the operand is `nil` the result is `nil`.

 The following special cases are defined: